Education and entertainment

 Ours will buy the complete series.

 Not only twenty-six and thirty-nine broadcast episodes, but an additional forty to fifty hours or so on the WWW.
-Each of the series will total approximately seventy to eighty hours.
+Each of the series will total approximately eighty hours of information-dense content.

-Clearly, accomplishing this requires more than being frugal with the on-set catering.
-If you compare a drama program with big-name stars, a full-sized production crew, and all the other cost items that comprise a conventional television production to the instructional/educational/documentary works we want to make, you begin to appreciate why the wise general picks only those battles that he knows he can win.
+Clearly, this isn’t comparing apples to oranges; it’s more like pussycats and elephants.
+Accomplishing this requires more than being frugal with the on-set catering.
+If you compare a drama program with big-name stars, numerous outdoor scenes, a full-sized production crew, and all the other cost items that comprise a conventional television production to the instructional/educational/documentary works we want to make, you begin to appreciate why the wise general picks only those battles that he knows he can win.
 This is why we have no interest in making television dramas with famous actors.
 Or even with talented nobodies.

 By the way, for those with a sharp eye for detail, that camera above is not a 35mm but a 65mm.
 The camera to the right is their new digital.
 The one that you cannot buy.
 You can rent it, and plan on spending thousands of dollars for each day you have it on set.
 Yes, it’s that good.
 Digital film technology has finally breached the ramparts and consigned expensive film stocks to the dark, dusty, soon-to-be-forgotten warehouse in which they keep the carbon arc lamps, gel painting desks, and directors’ puttees and berets.